bradrn/cabal/doc/how-to-run-in-windows.rst

 Using system libraries with GHC
 -------------------------------

+To understand how to set up Cabal to use system libraries on Windows, it is useful to first understand how to install these libraries and use them with GHC.

 Packages can be installed in an MSYS2 environment via the ``pacman`` package manager.
 Refer to `MSYS2 package management documentation